bmatthewshea/ActGen2/README.md

 ## Installation

-    The EXE can be placed anywhere. %appdata%\ActGen\ is used for saved settings.
+    The EXE can be placed anywhere. %appdata%\ActGen\?\user.config is used for saved settings.
 	I have an installer built but is not part of this repo.

 ## Features